rubensamarojr/rubensamarojr.github.io/_posts/2021-04-26-blog-post-sph-tutorial.md

   - c++
 ---

-Below, you can find a very good material to learn about particle methods
+Below, you can find a very good material to learn about particle methods.

 <a href="https://interactivecomputergraphics.github.io/SPH-Tutorial" target="_blank">SPH course</a>

 <a href="https://lucasschuermann.com/writing/implementing-sph-in-2d" target="_blank">Implementation of SPH 2D</a>

+<a href="https://www.youtube.com/watch?v=-0m05gzk8nk" target="_blank">Python implementation SPH 2D</a>